Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model: Detailed presentation of

 The assumptions of \cref{cor:max} cannot be relaxed to those of \cref{cor:min}.
-It turns out that there exist a~probability distribution $P$ with countable number of distant enough atoms, whose probabilities are chosen so that $\E \norm{X}^4<\infty$ and almost surely infinitely many times the last observation creates a~singleton in the MAP partition, i.e. there exists a sequence $(n_k)_{k=1}^\infty$ such that $\{x_{n_k}\}\in \hat{\cJ}_{n_k}$.
+It turns out that there exists a~probability distribution $P$ with a countable number of atoms sufficiently far apart, whose probabilities are chosen so that $\E \norm{X}^4<\infty$ and almost surely the most recent observation creates a~singleton in the sequence of MAP partitions infinitely often, i.e. there exists a sequence $(n_k)_{k=1}^\infty$ such that $\{x_{n_k}\}\in \hat{\cJ}_{n_k}$.
 This violates part (a) of \cref{cor:max}.
-On the other hand, for the appropriate choice of the parameters, sampling from exponential distribution leads to number of clusters in the MAP converging to infinity, which contradicts part (b) of \cref{cor:max}.
-Proofs of these facts are left for the Supplement A.
+On the other hand, for appropriate parameter choice, sampling from the exponential distribution leads to the number of clusters in the MAP partition tending to infinity, which contradicts part (b) of \cref{cor:max}.
+Proofs of these facts are left for Supplement A. These facts are now formally stated in the following two theorems: